playgameservices/play-games-plugin-for-unity/README.md

 ## Configuration & Initialization

-In order to use some features of the plugin, the default configuration needs to be replaced with a custom configuration.
+In order to save game progress or handle multiplayer invitations and turn notifications, the default configuration needs to be replaced with a custom configuration.
 To do this use the **PlayGamesClientConfiguration**.
 If your game does not use these features, then there is no need to initialize the platform configuration.
 Once the instance is initialized, make it your default social platform by calling **PlayGamesPlatform.Activate**: